 The chilly waters often also generate odd optical effects, in the form of mirages and visual distortions.
 I experience a good dose of the latter first-hand, as a prominent ridge on the Keweenaw Peninsula gradually takes on the form of a massive inverted ziggurat.
 It is a striking but transient effect, and after a few minutes the ridge gradually reverts to its former appearance.

 The Upper Peninsula is also famous for another type of metal.
 Deep within the Keweenaw Peninsula are very large copper deposits of exceptional purity.
 Pure, “native” copper is a rarity in nature–only one other place on Earth is known to have similarly rich deposits–because the metal bonds strongly with sulfur, which is found basically everywhere.
 Place the two elements together and they will always combine chemically, with an alacrity proportional to the ambient temperature.
-So, the vast majority of the time, when you find copper, it is in one of its various sulfide forms.
+So, the vast majority of the time, when you find copper, it is in one of its various sulfide or sulfate forms.

 The discovery in the 1840s of this mother lode prompted a “copper rush” that transformed this remote place into a beehive of purposeful activity practically overnight.
 These rich and uncommonly pure deposits, mined for more than a century, are still eighty percent intact by some estimates.
 But the brute realities of supply and demand eventually made them unprofitably expensive to work.
 So one by one the mines closed and the boomtowns faded away.
 And once again the Keweenaw is a sedate backwater, a place to seek quiet solitude, not a fortune.